Introduction to Tactical Fitness and Things I Wish I Knew Earlier

 The Long Game

 You can’t keep adding stress without end.
-Your body will only adapt to stimulation stress so quickly and for so long before it gets injured or worse.
+Your body only adapts to stimulated stress so quickly and for so long before it gets injured or worse.

 Patience, You Must Have Patience